xbeat/Machine-Learning/README.md

 Small-Sample Experiments: Maximizing Power and Validity

 Small-sample experiments present unique challenges in statistical analysis.
 This slideshow explores the importance of controlling between-individual variation and proper randomization to achieve maximum power and valid results in such experiments.

+## Bias-Variance Tradeoff in Machine Learning

+Understanding the Bias-Variance Tradeoff

+The bias-variance tradeoff is a fundamental concept in machine learning that explains the balance between two types of errors in predictive models.
+This tradeoff helps us understand how to create models that generalize well to unseen data by finding the right level of model complexity.

 ## Techniques to Avoid Overfitting in Machine Learning Models